Flight Training Loan FAQs

 When do I have to start repaying the loan?

-Sallie Mae and Wells Fargo allow students to defer their loan repayment while they are in training.
-Both companies also offer an additional 6 month post graduation grace period.
+Sallie Mae allows students to defer their loan repayment while they are in training.
+They also offer an additional 6 month post graduation grace period.

-ATP's primary lenders offer flexible repayment options after the traditional 6 month post-school grace period has been exhausted.
-Sallie Mae offers Graduated Repayment, which allows for 12 months of interest-only payments before the loan enters full repayment.
-Wells Fargo offers up to 24 months of Forbearance (no payments required) while flight instructors are building to 1500 hours of total time required to be hired by the Regional Airlines.
+Sallie Mae offers flexible repayment options after the traditional 6 month post-school grace period has been exhausted and Graduated Repayment, which allows for 12 months of interest-only payments before the loan enters full repayment.
 These repayment plans give ATP's graduates the ability to earn a salary as an airline pilot (and in most cases secure a signing bonus) before making full payments.